// Opening on macOS

 Plugins (VST3 / AU) not showing in your DAW?
 DAWs silently skip quarantined plugins during scanning, so the Terminal command above is the most reliable fix for VST3 and Audio Unit.
 Run it, then rescan.

-SHA-256 checksums published Hosted in Germany No telemetry - no tracking Notarised build coming soon
+SHA-256 checksums published Hosted in Germany No telemetry - no tracking Apple-notarised

 Back to downloads >